All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can tirzepatide cure metabolic syndrome?

 Metabolic syndrome is a diagnostic label based on specific thresholds.
 If treatment brings all five markers below those thresholds, the diagnosis no longer applies.
 Tirzepatide has the demonstrated capacity to do this for many patients.
-However, the underlying genetic and environmental susceptibility remains, which means ongoing management, whether through medication, lifestyle, or both, is typically needed to prevent recurrence .
+But the underlying genetic and environmental susceptibility remains, which means ongoing management, whether through medication, lifestyle, or both, is typically needed to prevent recurrence .

 How does tirzepatide compare to bariatric surgery for metabolic syndrome?